wojtekgoo/wojtekgoo.github.io/_posts/2022-01-04-HEVD_Stack_Overflow.md

 In this post we will be exploiting the Stack Overflow vulnerability in the [HEVD](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver) driver.
 Before that, I recommend to read the previous blogpost where I explain some basic concepts.

-To load the driver, download first the pre-built executable from [here](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver/releases) (or build it from source if you have too much time).
-Then, download and run the [OSR Driver Loader](https://www.osronline.com/article.cfm%5earticle=157.htm) to load the driver in the debugee:
+To load the driver, we download first the pre-built executable from [here](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver/releases) (or build it from source if you have too much time).
+Then, we download and run the [OSR Driver Loader](https://www.osronline.com/article.cfm%5earticle=157.htm) to load the driver in the debugee:

 ![OSR tool](/assets/img/osr_tool.png)
 _OSR Driver Loader_

-If all went well, you should see a new driver in the list of loaded modules:
+If all went well, we should see a new driver in the list of loaded modules:

 ![HEVD loaded](/assets/img/windbg_loaded_hevd.png)
 _HEVD loaded in the debugee_

+Red line marks memory address where the driver was loaded.

 ## <span class="myheader">Vulnerability</span>